ibm-cloud-docs/openwhisk/actions_swift.md

 **Note:** Swift actions run in a Linux environment.
 Swift on Linux is still in development, and {{site.data.keyword.openwhisk_short}} uses the latest available release.
 These releases might not be stable.
 The version of Swift that is used with {{site.data.keyword.openwhisk_short}} might be inconsistent with versions of Swift from stable releases of Xcode on MacOS.

-For more information about the Swift runtime, see the Swift [reference](/docs/openwhisk?topic=cloud-functions-openwhisk_reference#swift-actions).
+For more information about the Swift runtime, [Runtimes](/docs/openwhisk?topic=cloud-functions-runtimes#swift-actions).
 {: tip}

 ## Creating and invoking a Swift action